Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 # Human Resource Details Dashboard

 ## Overview
-The **Human Resource Dashboard** is a strategic tool designed to provide HR managers and executives with a comprehensive overview of employee data.
+The **Human Resource Details Dashboard** is a strategic tool designed to provide HR managers and executives with a comprehensive overview of employee data.
 This dashboard addresses critical challenges in workforce management by enabling users to filter and analyze various aspects of the workforce, including demographics, roles, geographics, salaries, employment status, and tenure.
 Its interactive and user-friendly interface ensures that stakeholders can easily access and interpret vital HR metrics.

 ## Challenges Addressed
 1. **Limited Visibility into Employee Data**: HR managers often struggle to obtain a holistic view of employee metrics.
 This dashboard consolidates essential information, allowing for quick assessments of workforce demographics and performance.